AbdellGautier/cs171-final-project/README.md

 **This is our innovative visualization**.
 We used the Intake and Outcome CSVs to determine when animal entered the shelter and when it left.
 We then used timeouts to simulate animals "entering" and "exiting" the shelter so that the squares appeared when the animal entered and were removed when the animal exited.

-Each square has a tooltip that shows more details about the animal when the user hovers over it.
+For interactions, each square has a tooltip that shows more details about the animal when the user hovers over it.
+The squares also change size and stroke on mouseover.

 ### "The Life of a Found Animal" panel